Do you know what a social media crisis is like?

-Do you have a really busy season when you just don’t have time for social media?
+Do you have a really busy season when you just don’t have time for your social media channels?
 You let your profile languish.
 Or maybe you set up some kind auto-tweeter to just share random posts from people you follow.

 You might post a lot for a week and then stop until next month.
 Or you publish 3 blog posts one week and then wait 3 months to publish more.

 People follow accounts because they consistently provide an experience.
 They learn to anticipate your latest releases, posts, updates or offers.
 If your profile is providing an erratic or low-quality experience, they have nothing to look forward to.
 They see you as a dormant account, leave and find someone new to follow.

 But a social media crisis like this is completely avoidable.
 Put yourself on a schedule.
 If you have to do most of your social media work on one day, schedule things out to provide a more even distribution of content.
 And if you don’t have the time to set aside to do that, consider hiring the help of a social media marketing company.